wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## Loading calls of expression.
 This requires an internet connection
 myTopAnatData <- loadTopAnatData(species=7227)
 ## Note: a particular data type could be selected.
-D. melanogaster has affymetrix, RNA-seq, EST and in situ hybridization data integrated into Bgee
+D. melanogaster has affymetrix, RNA-seq, EST and
+## in situ hybridization data integrated into Bgee
 # Look at the data
 lapply(myTopAnatData, head)

-## To perform the anatomical ontology enrichment test, you can readily use the same gene list use for topGO earlier
+## To perform the anatomical ontology enrichment test, you can readily use the same gene list used
+## previously for topGO test
 myTopAnatObject <-  topAnat(myTopAnatData, geneList)

 ## run the test
 resultsAnatomy <- runTest(myTopAnatObject, algorithm = 'classic', statistic = 'fisher')
-## Warning: This can be long especially if decorrelation algorithms are used, because the anatomical ontology is bigger than the Gene Ontology.
-Consider running a script in batch mode if you have multiple analyses to do.
+## Warning: This can be long especially if decorrelation algorithms are used, because the anatomical
+## ontology is bigger than the Gene Ontology.
+Consider running a script in batch mode if you have
+## multiple analyses to do.

 ## Format the table of results, only displaying results significant at a 10% FDR threshold
 myTableAnatomy <- makeTable(myTopAnatData, myTopAnatObject, resultsAnatomy, 0.1)